 Photographic or filming activities can in no way affect the public's enjoyment of, or access to, our exhibits.
-Other rules for photography activity at the U.S. Botanic Garden:
+Other rules for photography activity at the U.S. Botanic Garden include:

-- Wedding, engagement or professional family photography is not permitted.
+- Professional or otherwise paid photography is not allowed.

-- Films or photographs must be for non-profit use.
+- Videos and photographs must be for personal, non-commercial use.

-- Plants may not be moved, cut, rearranged or handled in any way.
+- Plants may not be moved, cut, or rearranged.